 - Seabed geology - External risk factors (e.g. Anchoring risk variation by location and water depth)

-The final cable segmentation for the cable route is presented in the Cable Burial Risk Assessment (CBRA) Summary Table (Section 7).
+The final cable segmentation for the cable route is presented in the Cable Burial Risk Assessment (CBRA) Summary Table (Section 7) and in Figure 5-1.